thiagomayllart/Reinforcement-Learning---UofA/README.md

 # Assignments:

-- 1. Bandit task Programming: Recreation of the learning curves for the optimistic bandit agent, and the epsilon-greedy agent in Figure 2.3 of Reinforcement Learning:An Introduction.
+- 1. Bandit task Programming: Recreation of the learning curves for the optimistic bandit agent, and the epsilon-greedy agent in Figure 2.3 of Reinforcement Learning:An Introduction.(https://github.com/thiagomayllart/Reinforcement-Learning---UofA/tree/master/Bandit%20Task%20Programming)

-- 2. On-policy Monte Carlo Control with Exploring Starts for action values (described in Section 5.3) on the Gambler’s problem described in Chapter 4 (Example 4.3).
+- 2. On-policy Monte Carlo Control with Exploring Starts for action values (described in Section 5.3) on the Gambler’s problem described in Chapter 4 (Example 4.3). https://github.com/thiagomayllart/Reinforcement-Learning---UofA/tree/master/On-policy%20Monte%20Carlo%20Control%20with%20Exploring%20Starts%20for%20action%20values
   Two changes from the problem specification in the book: set pr(heads) = 0.55 and zero is not allowed for bet action.

-- 3. Windy Gridworld with King’s Moves.
+- 3. Windy Gridworld with King’s Moves.https://github.com/thiagomayllart/Reinforcement-Learning---UofA/tree/master/Windy%20Gridworld%20with%20King%E2%80%99s%20Moves

+- 4. Dyna-Q on the grid world: described in Example 8.1 of the "Reinforcement Learning: An introduction" textbook.

 # Acknowledgements